monix/monix-bio/docs/comparison.md

 If you don't like `Zlayer`, you can pretend `R` doesn't exist, but you will encounter it a lot in type signatures and all `ZIO` libraries use it.
 - *Framework experience vs pluggable library.* ZIO is more opinionated and pushes you to use `ZIO`-everything, otherwise you might have an underwhelming experience.
 Monix wants to naturally interop with both FP and non-FP ecosystem but it might have less "batteries" included.
-ZIO can be better at forcing you to follow a specific pattern of programming, while Monix can play nicer with your team's individual preferences and mixed (e.g. using both Monix and Future) codebases.
+ZIO can be better at forcing you to follow a specific pattern of programming, while Monix can play nicer with your team's individual preferences and mixed (e.g. using both Task and Future) codebases.
 - *Innovation.* In recent history, ZIO tends to bring many new ideas, and Monix is more conservative and puts more emphasis on stability.
 At the time of writing (19th June 2020), ZIO is yet to release a stable version, but it's ahead in features.